pedrotiburcio/medical-cost-analysis/README.md

 ## 🎯 Objective

-Analyze healthcare cost data from the United States to identify the key factors driving medical expenses, with a focus on smoking, age, BMI, and regional differences, generating insights to support data-driven decision-making.
+Analyze healthcare cost data from the United States using Python and Excel to identify the key factors driving medical expenses, with a focus on smoking, age, BMI, and regional differences, generating insights to support data-driven decision-making.

 ---